CS-SI/Orekit/src/site/markdown/architecture/attitudes.md

 ### Basic attitude laws

-* InertialProvider, which represents an inertial attitude law, perfectly aligned with the EME2000 frame.
+* FrameAlignedProvider, which represents an attitude law aligned with a given frame or a fixed offset to it.

 * FixedRate, which represents a rotation around a fixed axis at constant rate.